 SEO: Search Engine Optimization

 SEO is an unpaid marketing tactic.
 This is the process of making your website and pages easy-to-find in search engines.
-From researching and including key words, to writing a meta titles and descriptions, to inserting outside links, to the way the content is organized, there are seemingly endless ways to optimize a website or webpage to attract organic traffic.
+SEO includes actions such as keyword research, writing meta titles and descriptions, inserting external links, organizing content and so much more.
+There are seemingly endless ways to optimize a website or webpage to attract organic traffic.
 However, creating high-quality content is one of the most important SEO factors.

 SERP: Search Engine Results Page